-Yes.
 We have a severance plan that applies to our Named Executive Officers without employment contracts.
-Under the severance plan, executives receive up to 18 months' base salary (plus one additional week of base salary for each year of service in excess of 15 years) as a result of termination of their employment by us other than for "cause," which is defined in the severance plan.
-The severance plan is based on recommendations from an independent, outside compensation consultant and is designed to encourage retention of key employees.
-Some of our senior officers, including some of our Named Executive Officers, and other key personnel have been provided agreements stating that upon a "change in control," they will receive specified salary payments and other benefits.
+Under the severance plan, executives receive, depending upon seniority, up to 18 months' base salary (plus one additional week of base salary for each year of service in excess of 15 years) as a result of termination of their employment by us other than for "cause," which is defined in the severance plan.
+The severance plan is based on recommendations from Cook & Co., our independent, outside compensation consultant, and is designed to encourage retention of key employees.